rspec/rspec-rails/CONTRIBUTING.md

 These issues are the ones that we be believe are best suited for new contributors to get started on.
 They represent a potential meaningful contribution to the project that should not be too hard to pull off.

 ## `Triage` issues

 These issues are ones that have been labelled by the maintainers that we believe do not currently have enough information to be reproduced the RSpec team.
-You can help us move triage issues into `ready to go` or `has reproduction case` (for feature requests or bugs) as a seriously meaningful contribution.
+While not directly counted by the GitHub contribution graph, we consider helping us triage issues to the point where they can be reproduced as an extremely meaningful contribution.

 ## `Has reproduction case` issues